Quadball in Australia: Fantasy Tournaments

 Held outside of the regular seasons, various fantasy tournaments across the country include Valkyries Fantasy (November), Victorian Fantasy (February), Sunshine Coast Fantasy (April), Macarthur Fantasy (January), and Pink Up Campbelltown Charity Tournament (October).

 Australian Wheelchair Quidditch Championships (QWAFL)

-Wheelchair quidditch was first introduced into regular quidditch tournaments in 2012, and ran at the same time and venue as the regular championships.
+Wheelchair quadball was first introduced into regular quadball tournaments in 2012, and ran at the same time and venue as the regular championships.
 Due to the logistical difficulties and lack of interest, the competition has not run since 2016.

 Teams

-There are several teams/clubs registered with Quadball Australia across all states and territories except Tasmania and Northern Territory.
-The following is a list of existing or past teams that have been registered with Quadball Australia.
+There are several teams/clubs registered with Quadball Australia across all states and territories except Northern Territory.
+As of May 28, 2023 there are 24 teams registered with Quadball Australia.

+Current Teams

+Past Teams

+Previously other teams/clubs were registered with Quadball Australia, Listed here are the teams that are no longer registered.
+Clubs with teams that are no longer registered are also listed.